 As a puppy or kitten, it is a great opportunity for you to teach your pet healthy habits to maintain as they grow older.
 Whether it’s puppy socialization classes or feline enrichment games, our team can provide you with different techniques and options for your pet’s behaviour and lifestyle.

 Health Insurance and Veterinary Savings Account

 The investment of a pet is always something to be considered even before adding a new member to your family.
 In addition to ongoing preventative care and annual check-ups, we encourage our clients to be prepared for any unexpected emergencies that may happen.
-We recommend looking into health insurance options, such as Trupanion, or opening a ‘Veterinary Savings Account’ and contributing some money each month.
+We recommend looking into health insurance options or opening a ‘Veterinary Savings Account’ and contributing some money each month.
 This way, you’ll be prepared for anything your pet may need in the future without the additional stress!

 What to Expect On Your First and Future Appointments

 At Animal 911 Hospital and Clinic, we are here to help you feel confident as a new pet owner!
 Our compassionate and experienced team of veterinary professionals can answer any questions you may have, as well as provide the necessary information you didn’t know you needed.
 We will assess the health of your pet and provide recommended treatments.
 From their early days to their golden years, we are here for all of your pet needs.